2020 proved to be a banner year for fantasy quarterbacks,

 I doubt Brady will be an elite fantasy option, but you would

 be hard-pressed to find a safer pick at QB.

-Stafford working in a progressive offense with Sea McVay
+Stafford working in a progressive offense with Sean McVay

 calling plays is precisely what the doctor ordered for a talented